No agenda, no maps, no plans. Get lost in Mdina’s ancient bastions & narrow streets and peek through its noble past.

-You may find more info at the official website.
+You may find more info and book your ticket online on the official website.

 #3 Palazzo Falson Museum – Fine Art & Antiquities

 This magnificent 13th–century palazzo is the second oldest building in Mdina.
-After an extensive restoration in 2007, the house was turned into a state-of-the-art Museum.
-Palazzo Falson exemplifies Sicilian-Norman style while the façade has Spanish influences with a number of mullioned windows mimicking the Catalan Style.
+An extensive restoration in 2007, turned the house into a state-of-the-art Museum.

 During the Middle Ages, the palace was owned by Maltese nobles with the last one being Olof Frederick Gollcher.
-A keen collector of objets d’art and a frequent traveller he restored the Palazzo and turned it into an extraordinary treasure-trove.
+A keen collector and a frequent traveller he restored the Palazzo and turned it into an extraordinary treasure trove.

-The museum’s roof-top café with its bright outdoor terrace provides stunning panoramas of the surrounding landscape, extending all the way to the Mediterranean Sea.
+The museum’s rooftop café provides stunning panoramas, all the way to the Mediterranean Sea.

-If you are looking for an interesting cultural activity in Mdina, then a visit to Palazzo Falson, conveniently located in the heart of the Silent City, is highly recommended.
+If you are looking for an interesting cultural activity in Mdina, then a visit to Palazzo Falson is recommended.

 Palace’s high guests of honour